What is the approval process for my research?

 Full Board: The research requires a full board review before approval can be given.

-NOTE: If your research involves vulnerable populations, including pregnant women, prisoners, or minors, your protocol will be subject to a full board review.
+NOTE: If your research involves vulnerable populations, including prisoners, individuals with impaired decision-making capacity, or minors, your protocol will be subject to a full board review.

 - An approval letter will be sent to you detailing the category of review and approval.
 This letter will include the IRB assigned protocol number.
 Once you are in possession of this letter you may begin your data collection.

 How long does the review and approval process take?

 The review process may take up to 30 days, and if you will be conducting research with vulnerable populations (listed above), the review process may take even longer.

 UIRB members are full-time faculty members, and you should not expect your protocol to be reviewed and approved in a shorter time period.
 Always plan to submit your protocol a full month in advance of when you would like to start conducting research.

 If a project involves more than minimal risk to human subjects, the protocol requires full board review.
 In preparation for the full board review, the IRB member that initially reviewed the protocol will work with the researcher to suggest any revisions necessary to protect the human subjects.

 The researcher (and faculty sponsor if the researcher is a student) will be invited to attend the next full board meeting.
 At this meeting, all UIRB members will review the protocol to assure that the design and safeguards of the research meet the requirements.
 The IRB will then rule on the protocol to determine if further revisions or approval is appropriate.

 When does the UIRB meet throughout the year?